RK0429/kupicelib/doc/modules/run_simulations.rst

 Running Simulations
 ===================

-The class :py:class:`spicelib.SimRunner` allows launching LTSpice simulations from a Python script, thus allowing to overcome the 3 dimensions STEP limitation on LTSpice, update resistor values, or component models.
+The class :py:class:`kupicelib.SimRunner` allows launching LTSpice simulations from a Python script, thus allowing to overcome the 3 dimensions STEP limitation on LTSpice, update resistor values, or component models.
 It also allows to simulate several simulations in parallel, thus speeding up the time a set of simulations would take.

-The class :py:class:`spicelib.SpiceEditor` described in :doc:`read_netlist` allows to modify the netlist.
+The class :py:class:`kupicelib.SpiceEditor` described in :doc:`read_netlist` allows to modify the netlist.

 The code snipped below will simulate a circuit with two different diode models, set the simulation temperature to 80 degrees, and update the values of R1 and R2 to 3.3k.

 .. code-block:: python

-    from spicelib import SimRunner, SpiceEditor
+    from kupicelib import SimRunner, SpiceEditor
-    from spicelib.simulators.ltspice_simulator import LTspice
+    from kupicelib.simulators.ltspice_simulator import LTspice

     runner = SimRunner(output_folder='./temp_batch3', simulator=LTspice)  # Configures the simulator to use and output
     # folder